alchemyplatform/docs-openapi-specs/README.md

 This is a known issue of `json-schema-ref-parser` - see [here](https://github.com/APIDevTools/json-schema-ref-parser/issues/200#issuecomment-1157687009).

-Until the issue gets resolved and changes merged upstream, the solution is to dereference the spec using `@openapi-generator-plus/json-schema-ref-parser`(https://www.npmjs.com/package/@openapi-generator-plus/json-schema-ref-parser).
+Until the issue gets resolved and changes get merged upstream, solution is to dereference the spec using `@openapi-generator-plus/json-schema-ref-parser`(https://www.npmjs.com/package/@openapi-generator-plus/json-schema-ref-parser).

-This also means validation needs to be done via another package than `oas-normalize` - we use Spectral to validate and lint the spec.
+This also means validation is done prior to running scripts via Spectral rather than with `oas-normalize`.

 ## Future improvements

-- OAS Components / Schemas: coming soon
+- Refactoring (OAS Components / Schemas, break up `nfts.yaml`, `sdk.yaml`).
-- add more linting rules
+- More linting rules

-**Scripts**

-- update multiple specs at once!
+- update multiple specs at once
 - `create` and `update` scripts share a lot of code (can be simplified)
 - `create` script remove comments